 Tip 1: Wait to Salt

 Adding salt to your pan before it’s hot, like when salting water for pasta, can lead to pitting, or small calcium deposits in the surface of your cookware.
-While pitting doesn’t affect the performance of your pan, it is irreversible but easy to prevent.
-Simply wait for your pot or pan (and the ingredient inside of it) to get nice and hot before adding salt.
+While pitting doesn’t affect the performance of your pan, it is irreversible—but luckily, easy to prevent.

-Tip 2: Dry Right Away
+Tip 2: Dry and Store Right Away

 Tip 3: Let it Cool Off

-Like we mentioned earlier, sudden temperature changes can create something called thermal shock, which can cause Stainless Steel Cookware to warp.
+Like we mentioned earlier, sudden temperature changes can create something called thermal shock, which can cause stainless steel cookware to warp.
 Never rinse a hot pan with cool or cold water—either wait for it to cool, or use hot water to clean.

 Ready to Shop?